Reading the Past: From Script to Print ENGLANG4051

 Reassessments are normally available for all courses, except those which contribute to the Honours classification.
 For non-Honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions for this course are described below.

-■ contextualise selected manuscript and early printed book materials within the cultures and societies within which they were produced;
+■ help students contextualise selected manuscript and early printed book materials within the cultures and societies within which they were produced;

-■ understand how selected manuscripts and early printed books were produced, transmitted and received;
+■ demonstrate how selected manuscripts and early printed books were produced, transmitted and received;

-■ obtain an understanding of changes in book production during the medieval period;
+■ develop students' understanding of changes in book production during the medieval period;

-■ examine original sources - manuscripts and early printed books - held in Glasgow University Library Special Collections and from digital surrogates.
+■ show students how to examine original sources - manuscripts and early printed books - held in Glasgow University Library Special Collections and from digital surrogates.

 Intended Learning Outcomes of Course